The 15 Worst Tourist Mistakes in Paris According to Locals

 Get into the habit of booking your table in advance, especially for popular establishments, to make sure you have a table and fully enjoy the Parisian cuisine.

-In Paris, the rule is simple: stay on the right if you’re not moving and leave the left lane free for those who want to go up or down faster.
+The rule is simple: stand on the right if you’re not moving, and leave the left side clear for people who want to walk up or down.